ofirdva/automated-food-serving-project/README.md

 ## 🔧 Phase 1: RViz Simulation with ROS 2

 The first stage of the project involved controlling the ABB IRB 1200 in a simulated environment using **RViz** and **ROS 2**.
 Key features:

-- Implemented joystick-based motion control in RViz.
+- Used [PickNik’s `abb_ros2` package](https://github.com/PickNikRobotics/abb_ros2) to implement joystick-based motion control in RViz .
 - Used inverse kinematics to validate robot behavior.
-- Built a ROS 2 launch system to visualize robot state and plan movements interactively.

 ---